morno/whmcs-price/readme.txt

 * Extract domain price.
 * Use this plugin to Show price in posts and pages.
 * Use this plugin to Show price in theme.

+== Frequently Asked Questions ==

+= Where do I find my Product ID? =
+Log in to WHMCS, go to Products/Services and open the product.
+The ID is visible in the URL or the product list.

+= Why does the shortcode show "NA"? =
+This usually means the WHMCS URL is not configured, the product ID doesn't exist, or the billing cycle is not active for that product.

+= Does this plugin support HTTPS only? =
+Yes.
+For security reasons the plugin requires your WHMCS URL to use HTTPS.
+HTTP URLs are rejected.

+= How do I clear the price cache? =
+Go to Settings > WHMCS Price Settings and click the Clear Cache button, or use the Admin Bar shortcut.

 == Source Code ==